 In addition, informal response papers (1-2 pages) on the readings for each unit will be due in class on the day that the readings are discussed.

-There will be no final examination.
+There will be no final examination, but there will be an in-class quiz on November 29.

 Schedule